Makdash49/rvm-doc/README.md

 2. cd into the "rvm-doc" directory
 3. cd into the "docs-book-cloudfoundry" directory
 4. Enter "bundle install" into the command line
-5. run "bundle exec bookbiner watch"
+5. run "bundle exec bookbinder watch"
 6. Go to "localhost:4567" in your browser
 7. Scroll to the bottom of the page and click "Mark’s Ruby Version Manager Documentation"